Ludorg/zenodote_py/README.md

 - Google Search example: <https://www.google.com/search?tbm=bks&q=9782070310951>
 - Amazon Search example: <https://www.amazon.com/s?search-alias=stripbooks&field-isbn=9782070310951>

-Some sites that allowed to perform ISBN requests have disappeared since, and Internet Archive snapshots are linked instead.
+Some sites that allowed to perform ISBN requests have disappeared since, Internet Archive snapshots are linked instead.

 - OpenISBN: [http://www.openisbn.com/api.html](https://web.archive.org/web/20180201021905/http://www.openisbn.com/api.html)
 - LookupISBN: [http://www.lookupisbn.com/](https://web.archive.org/web/20160329025351/www.lookupisbn.com/)

 ### Zenodote ISBN Queries

 Zenodote library manager (zndt-lm) performs queries on Open Library and on Google Books.
 The JSON results are parsed and stored in a SQLite database.
-The cover images are downloaded and stored on local disk.
+The cover images are downloaded and stored on local disk for further display.

 The query (http GET) on Open Library for book with ISBN [9782070310951](https://www.librarything.com/work/2124602/book/176871878) is: <https://openlibrary.org:443/api/books?bibkeys=ISBN:9782070310951&format=json&jscmd=data>.
 The cover URL is then retrieved in JSON field 'cover/large'.
 This query is implemented in file isbn_ol.py.

 When Open Library does not provide results, Google Books is then requested.
-The GET request (again for book with ISBN [9782070310951](https://www.librarything.com/work/2124602/book/176871878)) is <https://www.googleapis.com/books/v1/volumes?q='9782070310951'>.
+The corresponding http GET request (again for book with ISBN [9782070310951](https://www.librarything.com/work/2124602/book/176871878)) is <https://www.googleapis.com/books/v1/volumes?q='9782070310951'>.
 This request is implemented in file isbn_gb.py.

 ---